“The Repentant St. Peter” by Francisco Goya

 Francisco José de Goya y Lucientes (1746 – 1828) was a Spanish painter and printmaker.
 He was the most important Spanish artist of the late 18th and early 19th centuries.
 Goya was famously successful in his lifetime, the last of the Old Masters and the first of the moderns.

-He was born to a modest family in Aragon, Spain, and started the studied of painting from the age of 14.
+He was born to a modest family in Aragon, Spain, and started the study of painting from the age of 14.
 He married at the age of 27, and after a series of pregnancies and miscarriages, only one child, a son, survived into adulthood.
 Goya became the court painter to the Spanish Crown in 1786.
 This early part of his career is marked by portraits of the Spanish aristocracy, royalty, and Rococo style tapestry cartoons designed for the royal palace.

 Goya suffered a severe illness in 1793, which left him deaf.
 Sick and disillusioned, his work became progressively darker and pessimistic.
 His later paintings, prints, and drawings seem to reflect a bleaker outlook.
 In 1807 Napoleon led the French army into war against Spain.
 Goya remained in Madrid during the war, and what he experienced seems to have affected him deeply.
 Other works from this period of his life include paintings concerned with insanity, mental asylums, witches, fantastical creatures, and religious and political corruption.
 This subject matter suggests that he feared for both his country’s fate and his own psychological and physical health.